mirk26/wynddao.github.io/oracles/dataOracles.md

 rewarding continued interest and community development.
-The inconsistency of funding often precipitates the breakdown of relationships between data users and providers due to funding constraints, which eventually renders data sets and data platforms obsolete to operational management decisions and environmental action.
+The inconsistency of funding often precipitates the breakdown of relationships between data users and providers due to funding constraints, which eventually renders data sets obsolete to operational management decisions and environmental action.

 WYND data services is founded on the following tenants: